emmariescurrena/foro-metal/README.md

 # Foro de metal

 Forum about heavy metal.
-Built with HTML, CSS, Flask and PostgreSQL
+Built with Flask, Jinja, Bootstrap and PostgreSQL